 However, high demand hasn’t meant smooth sailing—or flying, for that matter—for teachers over the last few years.
 Public and private schools around the world were subject to closures, lockdowns and additional restrictions.
 Language instructors were not always considered essential workers and visas were delayed.
 Quarantining remained a possibility, even when teachers were vaccinated and had a negative PCR test.

 However, despite these complications, large government recruitment programs such as EPIK (Korea) and JET (Japan) remained busy in 2021 and 2022.
-Both are actively recruiting in 2023, and successful candidates with work visas are able to enter their respective countries.
+Both were actively recruiting in 2023, and successful candidates with work visas are able to enter their respective countries.

 New challenges and benefits